 In the interests of child happiness (and parent sanity), Cirencester Rocks has done all the hard work for you and researched as many of the children’s play areas as possible in Cirencester and its surrounding villages.
 We’ve also tried and tested most of them so you know where all those hidden gems are and what facilities they have on offer.

-We have started to list information and photographs of Cirencester’s parks and children’s play areas on Cirencester Rocks and you can find them listed under the Attractions section of the site.
+We have started to list information and photographs of Cirencester’s parks and children’s play areas on Cirencester Rocks and you can find them listed under the Places to visit section of the site.
 If we’ve missed any or if your organisation is holding an event in one of Cirencester’s parks, get in touch via the contact form to tell us about it and we’ll try and add it to the site.

 For now, here are a few of our favourite Cirencester parks and play areas:

 St. Michael’s Park, Cirencester – nice and central with a café serving coffees, cakes and ice creams, St Michael's has a number of different play areas including a natural play area with obstacle course and a range of activities, such as mini golf and tennis, available for an additional charge.
 Find out more

 Abbey Grounds, Cirencester - A short walk through the town's Abbey Grounds reveals a safe, enclosed play area with plenty to keep toddlers and older children entertained, including a large sandpit and large 'spiders web' rope climbing frame.
 A looped path around the grounds is perfect for scooters and bikes and passes a lake and river for feeding the ducks.
 Find out more

 Cirencester Park - One of the country’s oldest and most beautiful privately owned parks, forming part of the Bathurst Estate in Cirencester.
 The park is open every day from 8 am - 5 pm to the public for free!
 No ball games but Small children are able to use bicycles under close control.
 There is a lovely coffee hut too!
 Find out more.